Can any chiropractor adjust animals?

 Where are you located?

 Wherever I need to be!
 I operate on a mobile basis so I come to you to see your animals at home or wherever they are.
-I am based out of Burlington, Ontario but often travel to Hamilton, Grimsby, and Kitchener-Waterloo and beyond.
+I am based out of Burlington, Ontario but often travel to Hamilton, Oakville, Milton, and Kitchener-Waterloo and beyond.
 Often times dogs are happier being treated in their own home because it is where they feel the most comfortable.

 Do I need a veterinarian referral to see you?